Call Us Now

 • Jealous

-• Devaluating of other people
+• Devaluing of other people

 They often display problematic and maladaptive behaviours that cause significant damage to their lives.